prowerse-tech/prowerse-nextjs-webapp/content/pages/testimonials.md

     title: Testimonials
     features:
       - content: >-
           DevOps is their forte.
 Bring what you got.
 AWS, Azure, GCP.
 Strong technical acumen.
 In other terms, it's like a tennis player with qualities of Fed, Rafa and Novak.
-CTO, Sports event management firm, Prague, Czechia

-          **Rafa and Novak.
-CTO, Sports event management firm, Prague, Czechia**
+          **CTO, Sports event management firm, Prague, Czechia**
         image: images/testimonial-1.png
         image_alt: Testimonial-1
         media_position: right